IAudioDeviceManager

 abstract stopRecordingDeviceTest(): number;

-This method stops the audio capturing device test.
-You must call this method to stop the test after calling the startRecordingDeviceTest method.
+This method stops the audio recording device test.
+After calling startRecordingDeviceTest, you must call this method to stop the test.

-Note: Ensure that you call this method before joining a channel.
+Note: You must call this method before joining a channel.

 • 0: Success.